MyNimrod/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group changes the owner to vincent and group to staff for all files and directories 101-symbolic_link_permissions change owner and group for sym link 102-if_only changes owner of file to betty if owner is guillaume
+100-change_owner_and_group changes the owner to vincent and group to staff for all files and directories 101-symbolic_link_permissions change owner and group for sym link 102-if_only changes owner of file to betty if owner is guillaume 103-Star_Wars play the StarWars IV episode in the terminal